tc39/notes/meetings/2019-01/jan-30.md

 SLN: I'm concerned about optimizations that are concerned with JavaScript size.
 Name mangling requires minifiers to avoid mangling names theirselves.

-LBR: I really want to see numeric separators for Stage 3.
+LEO: I really want to see numeric separators for Stage 3.
 I hope this means we can finally unblock it.

 JRL: It sounds like there is C# precedent.
 If there is lots of precedent, let's do name mangling.